Yang Hengjun: 2011

-On 20 March 2011, it was alleged Yang disappeared from Guangzhou airport after phoning a friend to report that three men were following him.
-Commentators believe that he was detained as a result of government crackdown on activists, lawyers and bloggers following calls for a 'Jasmine' revolution in China since February 2011.
+On 20 March 2011, it was alleged Yang disappeared from Guangzhou Airport after phoning a friend to report that three men were following him.
+Commentators believe that he was detained as a result of the government crackdown on activists, lawyers, and bloggers following calls for a 'Jasmine' revolution in China since February 2011.
 He later contacted his family in Australia saying his disappearance was all a "misunderstanding" and "I've been sick, nothing else, and my phone battery was dead for two days so I could not contact my family.
 I'm very sorry about stirring up so much trouble in both countries."

 2019

 On 18 January 2019, he was again detained by Chinese authorities.
 He had arrived in Guangzhou from the U.S. due to the imminent expiry of his family's visas, with his wife and daughter.
 He was awaiting Australian visas for his wife and daughter.
-During a connection, he was arrested while on his way to the connecting flight to Shanghai.
-Yang's detention was believed to relate to his international connections, according to Feng Chongyi, an academic at the University of Technology in Sydney.
+He was arrested while on his way to the connecting flight to Shanghai.

 Yang was charged with espionage in August 2019.
 Australian barrister Julian McMahon is said to be assisting with the case.
-Sentences for espionage under Chinese law range from 3 years imprisonment, to death.
+Sentences for espionage under Chinese law range from 3 years imprisonment to death.